radoslawgrochowski/homeserver/README.md

 # homeserver

-NixOS configuration for my homeserver using flakes.
+NixOS configuration for my home servers using flakes.

 ## Architecture